ACKO Drive Exclusive: This EV Startup Founded by an Ex-Tesla Engineer Seeks a Strategic Partner

 Mohanraj Ramasamy, seen here at the launch of SVM's debut product, Prana, in January 2021

-In order to overcome scale-up challenges, which is primarily funds availability, SVM is scouting for a strategic partner, preferably from the EV ecosystem.
-In a document for prospective investors, it mentions patented resolver-based in-wheel motor technology (which it claims as a first globally), a BYD-manufactured LFP battery, riding range of 250 km per full charge, and detachable alloy wheel mounts for easy repair, among other things as differentiators for SVM in terms of technology and design.
+In order to overcome the scale-up challenges, which is primarily funds availability, SVM is scouting for a strategic partner, preferably from the EV ecosystem.
+A document for prospective investors mentions patented resolver-based in-wheel motor technology, a BYD-manufactured LFP battery, a riding range of 250 km per full charge, and detachable alloy wheel mounts for easy repair, among other things, as differentiators for SVM in terms of technology and design.

 While Ramsamy seeks a strategic partner to sustain his company’s EV journey, he also clarifies that SVM “doesn’t have any loans” as “all previous loans have been paid off”.
 The EV maker had been listed on the NASDAQ in December 2023, but is not currently traded as it failed to comply with the stock exchange’s minimum $1 bid price.
 However, “currently it is traded OTC (Over the Counter)”, Ramasamy says.